vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 vinegar manage
 ```

+### Studio crashing upon startup with unexpected crash / corruption

+This is due to a Wine bug when you upgrade Vinegar.
+To workaround this, simply delete all data in Vinegar's settings;
+Ensure you have your Studio settings backed up!
+These can be found by pressing 'Open Files' next to the main run button, and going to:
+`drive_c/users/<user>/AppData/Local/Roblox`.
+The user `steamuser` might be present, which is from Vinegar's past usage of Proton, which you must move or backup to your new user.

 ### Flickering widgets and plugin windows

 Change the Roblox Studio renderer from Studio's settings to D3D11 and disable DXVK.
 Optionally, if you are on a multi monitor setup,